BillyDM/CTAGDRC/README.md

 <img src="Documentation/CTAGDRC_Snap.png" width="70%">

----

-This repository is a fork which adds a modern CMake build system and prebuilt binaries.

-*Build system based on [Pamplejuce](https://github.com/sudara/pamplejuce)/[Cookiejuce](https://github.com/madskjeldgaard/Cookiejuce).*

 ## Download

-Download prebuilt binaries in the [Releases](https://github.com/BillyDM/CTAGDRC/releases) tab.
+Download prebuilt binaries in the [Releases](https://github.com/p-hlp/CTAGDRC/releases) tab.

 > Note to MacOS users: The binaries are not signed, meaning you may have to [disable gatekeeper](https://disable-gatekeeper.github.io/) to use it.